MicrosoftDocs/memdocs/sccm/core/migration/configuring-source-hierarchies-and-source-sites-for-migration.md

  Use the following procedures to specify a source hierarchy for migration and to identify additional source sites in a Configuration Manager 2007 hierarchy.

- Run this procedure with a Configuration Manager console that is connected to the destination hierarchy.
+ Run this procedure with a Configuration Manager console that is connected to the destination hierarchy:

-#### Configure a source hierarchy

 1. In the Configuration Manager console, choose **Administration**.